Dine your Way Around Palmerston North

 41 Broadway Avenue, Palmerston North

-On tap, you’ll find Brew Union’s own pours (Swamp Juice Hazy IPA is a must try) amongst other local numbers from Garage Project, Boneface and the like.
-Beer isn’t alone here, however - Brew Union is also all about taking pub fare to new heights.
-The focus is woodfired pizzas made with local Cartwheel Creamery cheeses because as the proprietors put it, “We knew we couldn’t have good beer without good cheese.”
+On tap, you’ll find Brew Union’s own pours (Swamp Juice Hazy IPA is a must try) while the rest of their tap range is stacked full of beer from other independently owned NZ breweries.
+Beer isn’t alone here, and Brew Union is also all about taking pub fare to new heights.
+The focus is on wood-fired pizzas and elevated pub food, because, as the proprietors put it, “We knew we couldn’t have good beer without great food.”

 LOCAL Café & Eatery